Whether you shave before of after shower is a debate we’ll never see the end of. The answer depends largely on your own preference and situation.

 Finally, after shaving your face will still be covered in soap and bristles requiring you to wash again.
 This is not a major problem but it does feel like you may have been better off showering after.

-Overall whether you should shave before or after shower seems to lean towards the former.
+Overall whether you should shave before or after a shower seems to lean towards the former.
 However, the quality of shave is much better if you can have a nice hot shower first.
 The biggest problem is the bathroom mirror fogging up but there are ways to manage this.
-Wrap a towel round to stay comfortable and then enjoy what feels like a barber-quality shave with luxury shaving cream and a double edge safety razor.
+Wrap a towel round to stay comfortable and then enjoy what feels like a barber-quality shave with luxury shaving cream and a single edge safety razor.